msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

     If you forget to do that, or use the wrong board, some tests may fail.
 There is also a `model` option that is needed by some models.
 1. Go into a second chroot
+1. Try to ssh to your board (`ssh $DUT_IP) within the chroot and make sure it works.
+If it doesn't, figure that out first.
+Googlers look at [SshHelp].

 1.  (chroot 2) Run the `firmware_FAFTSetup` test to verify basic functionality and ensure that your setup is correct.
 1. If test_that is in `/usr/bin`, the syntax is `$ /usr/bin/test_that --autotest_dir ~/trunk/src/third_party/autotest/files/ --board=$BOARD $DUT_IP firmware_FAFTSetup`
 1. Run the `firmware.Fixture.normal` test to verify tast tests are working also. `tast run --var=servo=localhost:9999 $DUT_IP firmware.Fixture.normal`